Aliases for PDCD6IP Gene

 GeneCards Summary for PDCD6IP Gene

 PDCD6IP (Programmed Cell Death 6 Interacting Protein) is a Protein Coding gene.
-Diseases associated with PDCD6IP include adult neuronal ceroid lipofuscinosis and hiv-1.
-Among its related pathways are Infectious disease and PAK Pathway.
-GO annotations related to this gene include protein homodimerization activity and SH3 domain binding.
-An important paralog of this gene is RHPN1.
+Diseases associated with PDCD6IP include Adult Neuronal Ceroid Lipofuscinosis and Neuronal Ceroid Lipofuscinosis.
+Among its related pathways are Uptake and actions of bacterial toxins and Adhesion.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and SH3 domain binding.